Tri-coupler geometries for achromatic nulling interferometry in the near-infrared: Tri-couplers

 The simulations conducted in this work identified the design parameters for a starlight attenuation, defined as:

 which excludes exoplanet light throughput ($\eta_P$) and is distinct from the null depth (the ratio between destructive and constructive outputs).
-To understand how these metrics determine exoplanet detection, we consider the signal-to-noise (S/N) ratio of a starlight suppression device.
+To understand how these metrics determine exoplanet detection, we consider the signal-to-noise ($S/N$) ratio of a starlight suppression device.

-that directly compares a detector's signal (S) from the exoplanet (p) and star (s) and the PIC throughput~($\eta$)~\cite{Ruane2018}.
-This equation is sufficient to demonstrate that S/N is related to the PIC throughput.
-Hence, the tri-coupler design not only requires a deep attenuation but also a high exoplanet throughput.
+that directly compares the signal from the exoplanet ($\text{S}_{\text{p}}$) and the star ($\text{S}_{\text{s}}$) and the PIC throughput~($\eta$)~\cite{Ruane2018}.
+Hence, from Eq.\,\eqref{eq:sn}, the SNR is more sensitive to changes in the exoplanet throughput than starlight suppression.
+Therefore, exoplanet throughput should be the primary driving requirement when optimizing tri-couplers.
+Starlight attenuation is also important and should be maximized without compromising exoplanet throughput.
 The null depth typically used in nulling interferometry~\cite{Serabyn1999}, and other high contrast imaging, is defined as

-The simulations in this work are normalized to the total injected light.
-Exoplanet and starlight simulation results are further normalized to the total output light (ignoring loss).
-The constructive interference is thus $\approx1$\,units (the lowest being 0.5\,units in this work), making little difference between Eq.\,\eqref{eq:Attenutation} and \eqref{eq:null}.
-Hence, the attenuation will be used throughout this paper.
+To be clear, this equation compares the light in the tri-coupler's central output port when injecting light with a 0° phase difference (the exoplanet's constructive interference output) and 180° phase difference (the star light's destructive interference output).

-After the PIC, the star-to-planet contrast can be increased through self-calibration techniques~\cite{Hanot2011} or using high-dispersion spectroscopy~\cite{Snellen2015} up to the photon noise limit.
+After the PIC, the star-to-planet contrast can be increased through self-calibration techniques~\cite{Hanot2011,Sanny2026} or using high-dispersion spectroscopy~\cite{Snellen2015} up to the photon noise limit.
 The implication is that having a complete attenuation of the star in the PIC is not necessary when post-processing is available.
-Thus, the focus of this paper is a comparison between three tri-couplers' starlight attenuation (destructive output), exoplanet transmission (constructive output), and overall loss.
+Thus, the focus of this paper is a comparison between three tri-couplers' abilities to transmit exoplanet light, attenuate starlight, and overall loss rather than stipulating requirements for observations.